6 Best PEVA Shower Curtain Liners of 2026: Waterproof, Non-Toxic & Tested

 1. Thickness (Gauge)

 PEVA liners are measured in gauge — a higher number means a thicker, heavier, more durable liner.
 Standard thin liners are 4G.
 Premium liners like the LiBa are 8G — twice as thick.
 For high-use bathrooms, the investment in a heavier gauge pays off in longer life and better water resistance.
+Also, organize your bathroom with smart storage solutions.
+Also, pair with a statement bathroom mirror.
+Also, coordinate with matching bath towels.
+Also, consider a heated towel rack for the ultimate upgrade.

 2. Magnets